AbhijitKumarJ/Experimental_Aider_Extensions/.extn_aider/All_Commands/load_templated_command/load_templated-readme.md

-# Aider Template Command System
+# Load Templated Command for Aider

-The Template Command System extends aider with the ability to load and execute parameterized command templates.
-This allows you to create reusable command sequences with customizable parameters.
+This module enhances Aider with the ability to load and execute parameterized command templates.
+It allows you to create reusable command sequences with customizable parameters.

 ## Features

 - Load command templates from JSON files
 - Support for default parameter values
 - Interactive parameter collection
 - Command completion for template names
 - Error handling and validation
 - Support for both aider commands and chat messages